← Blog

 How Quillium Keeps Your Writing Safe

 Every keystroke is saved.
 Every crash is caught.
-Here's how Quillium's robustness guarantees actually work.
+Here's how we approach robustness.

 Every writing tool handles this the same way: autosave.
-Write your work to disk every few seconds, and if something goes wrong, you lose a few seconds at most.
-It’s a good baseline.
-Quillium does this too: every keystroke is written to a local database the instant it happens.
-There’s no save button, no “unsaved changes” dialog, no prompt asking if you’re sure you want to leave.
-You type, it’s saved.
+The app writes your work to disk every few seconds, and if something goes wrong you lose a few seconds at most.
+It’s a good baseline, and Quillium does it too; every keystroke is written to a local database the instant it happens, with no save button, no “unsaved changes” dialog, and no prompt asking whether you’re sure you want to leave.
+You type, and the app has already saved.

-But autosave only protects you from one kind of disaster: the app closing unexpectedly.
-It does nothing about the other kind—the kind where the app is working perfectly and you’re the one who just accidentally destroyed your work.
+Autosave only protects against one kind of disaster, though: the app closing unexpectedly.
+It does nothing about the other kind, the kind where the app is working perfectly and you are the one who just accidentally destroyed your own work.

 The disaster autosave can’t prevent

-In every other writing tool, your only hope at this point is undo.
-If you’ve done anything else since the deletion, or closed the app, or if the undo history doesn’t extend far enough, you’re out of luck.
-The tool watched you destroy your own work and helpfully saved the destruction.
+In every other writing tool, your only hope at this point is the undo button.
+If you’ve done anything else since the deletion, or closed the app, or simply run out of undo history, you’re out of luck.
+The tool watched you destroy your own work and helpfully preserved the destruction.

 Proactive recovery: snapshot before damage